The Spa Village of Lanjarón

 No one knows exactly what makes the people of Lanjarón endure for so long, or to be as physically fit as they are... but some say it's the perfect combination of a few crucial elements...

-- Its wonderful micro-climate: it's protected by the valley from harsh winters and cooled by sea breezes during hot summers
+- Its wonderful micro-climate: Lanjarón is situated on the edge of a valley and surrounded by large mountains, protecting it from harsh winters and cooled by mountain breezes during hot summers

 - The freshness and purity of its mountain air